 - Partnering with our police department to prevent crime

-Initially, a member of the Prescott Police Department’s Crime Prevention Section will attend your first meeting.
-Our Crime Prevention Specialist will explain how the program works, along with your responsibility as neighbors.
+Initially, a member of the Prescott Police Department will attend your first meeting and will explain how the program works, along with your responsibility as neighbors.
 Crime prevention literature and window signs are provided to all residents who attend.

 At the end of the first meeting, the group will elect a Block Watch Captain or Leader who will be the liaison between neighbors and the police department.
 The Captain’s responsibilities include: